Rated #4 Best Album Cover For 2013! - Westword (see bottom)

 "4.
 The Outfit | Tough Kids

 Scott McCormick's artwork has graced many a local album cover at this point and he brings his gift for creating otherworldly imagery grounded in a dreamlike reality for this cover.
 There is literally an elephant in the room being ignored by the humans.
 It even has a glowing orb on his forehead like a symbol of divine wisdom much like Eric Johnston's surprisingly illuminating lyrics couched in pop songs."

 I've been lucky enough that most of my clients have become great friends.
 Faceman is now one of my great friends and it was this project's fault.
-We've done many other massive endeavors together since ("Death of A Megalodon" music video soon to come).
+We've done many other massive endeavors together since - see "Wild and Hunting" video here.